 Under normal conditions, with flow steering disabled, the default receive buffer will receive all traffic coming off the wire that's destined for that Host (or broadcast/multicast).
 This means that the kernel driver and user applications may be seeing traffic that isn't relevant.
 To reduce the load on the kernel and application, we can filter traffic using the onboard flow steering capability of the Cisco Nexus SmartNIC (formerly ExaNIC).

 Flow steering makes use of the concepts of filters and buffers, and can be used to direct incoming traffic to a number of different buffers.
 Each physical port on the card has a default 2 MByte ring buffer (buffer 0) in host memory to which all traffic is normally delivered and which is shared between the kernel and userspace applications.
 All ports have an additional 32 userspace buffers, numbered 1 to 32, that can be obtained by a user's application.
-The FPGA onboard the ExaNIC can make decisions about where to transfer each incoming frame based on user defined rules.
-Use of ExaNIC flow steering does not incur any additional latency penalty on received frames!
+The FPGA onboard the SmartNIC can make decisions about where to transfer each incoming frame based on user defined rules.
+Use of SmartNIC flow steering does not incur any additional latency penalty on received frames!

 Note that traffic that has been steered to a non-default buffer will no

 longer be visible in the default buffer.
 This can affect applications that

 are not aware of flow steering, including applications that use standard

 The SmartNIC can steer received traffic to a number of userspace buffers based on rules over IP or MAC address.

 The SmartNIC can steer traffic based on IP headers:

 Or L2 Ethernet headers:

 Rules can be very specific - requiring an exact match over all fields - or very broad, with a wild-card for any of the fields.